SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 In this task you will setup the environment for the lab.

-**Important**: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.

 1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.

     ![Picture 12](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image1.png)

-1. To close the getting started window, at the top-left of the window, click **X**.
+1. To close the getting started window, at the top-right of the window, click **X**.

  	![Picture 11](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image2.png)